jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-7b.md

 +++
-title=  "Monopolies Through Secrets in Trade and Manufactures"
+title=  "Monopolies Through Secrets in Trade and Manufactures" date=  2020-01-20 image=  "/covers/wn.jpg" description=  "High prices are caused by monopolies"
-# heading=  The Simplified Wealth of Nations by Adam Smith, Book 1 Chapter 7b
-date=  2020-01-20
-image=  "/covers/wn.jpg"
-description=  "High prices are caused by monopolies"